 - Design in CMYK colors – not RGB.
 Label printing uses a four color process – also known as CMYK (cyan, magenta, yellow and ‘key’ black) – with the option of printing Pantone spot colors.
 RGB (red, green and blue) is used for web/video applications because they’re the colors used for electronic screens.
 Don’t create your label in the RGB color space as the color will shift when converting it to CMYK.
 Check out our article on CMYK, RGB and spot colors for more information.

 - Line up artwork with a guide/ruler.
 Design software has tools you can use to make sure your artwork is lined up properly.
 Rulers and guides can create a line graph so you don’t have to guess whether the graphics, texts and images are evenly spaced or straight.
 Find out how to setup a document so you can rest assured that you’re starting your design on the right path.

-- Put a .125” (1/16 in. for each side) bleed for all images.
-A ‘bleed’ is when the artwork extends beyond the edge of where your label will be cut (aka die cut) so that there’s no white spaces around the label’s borders.
+- Put at least a 0.0625″ (1/16 in.) bleed on all sides of the label.
+A ‘bleed’ is when the artwork extends beyond the edge of where your label will be cut (aka die cut) so that there are no white spaces around the label’s borders.
 Our quick guide can show you how to create a bleed in your design software.